 The change in net position as a percentage of beginning net position provides an indication of whether the financial condition of the municipal organization is improving or deteriorating.

 This analysis focuses on the change in net position for the governmental activities of the City.
-During 2012 through 2014, the City's change in net position was less than the peer group.
-In 2013, the City experienced a decrease in revenues of approximately 1% and an increase in expenditures of approximately 4%, resulting in a decrease in net position.
+During 2014 through 2016, the City's change in net position was less than the peer group.